ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamUploader/protocols/VideoUploadable.md

 var uploadTracker: UploadTracker
 ```

-Upload tracker for video files
+The upload tracker responsible for monitoring and managing video upload progress.

+The upload tracker maintains the state of all ongoing uploads and provides
+progress updates through its delegate pattern.

 ## Methods
 ### `uploadVideos(with:)`